Congratulations!

 games!
 Duquesne University offers Duquesne students a FREE shuttle service between Campus and South Side.
 Students must only show their official Duquesne University I.D. to access the Shuttle.

-and residence halls, Power Center recreational facilities, dining and meal plans,
+to buildings and residence halls, Power Center recreational facilities, dining and

-Registrar on the first day of classes.
-The Registrar will complete these forms when classes have begun and you are a matriculated student.
+Registrar on or after the first day of classes.
+The Registrar CANNOT complete these forms until after classes have begun and you are a matriculated student.
+Next Steps Checklist

 Topics: